gutenbergtools/gutenbergsite/site/about/contact_information.md

 - You cannot click on the address, but must copy it to your email program manually and adjust it to be a valid email address.
 We apologize for the inconvenience but this helps hiding our addresses from spammers.
 - Include a descriptive subject line, or your email will end up in our spam jail.
-- Don't send HTML email.
+- Don't send email as HTML only, or only within attachments.
 - Be patient.
 We get a lot of email.
 If you don't get a response within the time mentioned below, please resend your email.

 Please select the most appropriate address from this list.